pre-vert/Borrowable-limit-order-book/ISSUES.md

-# :neutral_face: Borrowable Limit Order Book - POTENTIAL ISSUES
+# :microscope: Borrowable Limit Order Book - POTENTIAL ISSUES

 ### Issue [1](#1).
 The liquidation of a borrowing position following the removal of an order would need a swap in an external AMM